Project Heads

 For this project we aim to successfully tackle the two reference problems with each of the three AI techniques and benchmark their performances.
 Furthermore, with these insights we intend to develop hybrid approaches, i.e., combinations of the three techniques.

-This first problem describes two conductors in air with gravity (g) acting downwards, see the figure below.
+This bechmark problem describes two conductors in air with gravity (g) acting downwards, see the figure below.
 The two aluminum conductors are positioned vertically aligned with some distance between them, so that a convective air stream from the conductor below will meet the conductor above and influence its temperature.
 A respective heat source is defined on both conductors, so that they will heat up with time.
 The two conductors are enclosed in a box which has a fixed ambient temperature at its boundary, allowing the generated heat from the conductors to leave the domain.
 Consequently, the system cannot increase its average temperature indefinitely but will converge to a stationary state.
 However, due to turbulence there will still be small flow field fluctuations in this quasi-static converged state.
 Note the authors are aware that turbulence is a 3D-phenomenon while the considered problem is only in 2D.
 But even if physically not fully accurate, the chaotic behavior is also encountered in a 2D setup.

 Problems like this are encountered for example in high-power, gas-insulated switch gears.
 Here, not two but three conductors (three-phase current) are enclosed in a metal hull containing an insulating gas (i.e., pressurized air).